 iii.
 Trypsin: it converts protein and peptones to polypeptides.

 The digestion of fat and oil is aided by a green alkaline liquid called bile which is secreted by the liver and stored in the gall bladder.
 The bile helps in the emulsification of fats, i.e. breaking down fats into tiny droplets.

 digestion of food in the Small intestine

 : the small intestine or ileum is found between the duodenum and the large intestine.
 Two major events take place in the small intestine.
-These events are: (a) digestion and (b) absorption of the digested food.
+These events are (a) digestion and (b) absorption of the digested food.

-9. Digestion: the digestion of food also takes place in the small intestine or ileum.
-The intestinal wall secrets intestinal juice which contains the following enzymes: lipase, erepsin, maltase, sucrase and lactase.
-The lipase converts fats and oil to fatty acids and glycerol, erepsin converts polypeptides to amino acids, maltase converts maltose to two units of glucose, sucrase converts sucrose to glucose and fructose while lactase converts lactose to glucose and galactose.
+- Digestion: the digestion of food also takes place in the small intestine or ileum.
+The intestinal wall secures intestinal juice which contains the following enzymes: lipase, pepsin, maltase, sucrase and lactase.
+Lipase converts fats and oil to fatty acids and glycerol, erepsin converts polypeptides to amino acids, maltase converts maltose to two units of glucose, sucrase converts sucrose to glucose and fructose while lactase converts lactose to glucose and galactose.

-10. Absorption of digested food: the end products of digestion of food (amino acids, glucose, fatty acids and glycerol) are absorbed in the small intestine by tiny finger-like structures called villi (singular villus).
+- Absorption of digested food: the end products of digestion of food (amino acids, glucose, fatty acids and glycerol) are absorbed in the small intestine by tiny finger-like structures called villi (singular villus).

 The glucose and amino acids are easily absorbed by blood capillaries through the epithelium while the fatty acids and glycerol enter the lacteal where they are carried through the lymph vessels which eventually empty their contents into the blood vessels near the heart.
 The blood then carries the fats and other food materials to various parts of the body where they are needed.

-12. Large intestine: the undigested food passes into the colon or large intestine.
+- Large intestine: the undigested food passes into the colon or large intestine.
 Here, water is absorbed.
-This absorption of water concentrates the waste products and turn them into faeces.
+This absorption of water concentrates the waste products and turns them into faeces.

 what is bread?
-Bread is a complex carbohydrate/polysaccharide/starch-which will require a series of digestive process/hydrolysis which starts in the mouth and ends in small intestine/ileum.
+Bread is a complex carbohydrate/polysaccharide/starch which will require a series of digestive processes/hydrolysis which starts in the mouth and ends in the small intestine/ileum.
 This takes a longer time to produce energy for use and cannot give immediate energy.

 MODIFICATIONS AND MECHANISMS OF FEEDING IN SOME ANIMALS